withastro/docs/src/pages/en/guides/cms/storyblok.md

 </html>
 ```

 This file will generate a page for each story, with the slug and content fetched from the Storyblok API.
-If the story's slug is `home`, we return an undefined slug, which generates the `/` route.
+If the story's slug is `home`, `getStaticPaths` returns an undefined slug, which generates the `/` route.

 #### Server-side rendering

-If you’ve [opted in to SSR mode](/en/guides/server-side-rendering/#enabling-ssr-in-your-project), you will use a dynamic route that uses a slug parameter to fetch the page data from Storyblok.
+If you’ve [opted into SSR mode](/en/guides/server-side-rendering/#enabling-ssr-in-your-project), you will use dynamic routes to fetch the page data from Storyblok.

 ```astro title="src/pages/[...slug].astro"
 ---